Exus Blog Article

 There are better ways.
 Both for anti-fraud and to improve the customer experience, old ID techniques are out, newer, safer digital methods are in.
 So what does this mean for collections teams right now, and what needs to be done to future-proof their processes going forward?

 The world we live in is becoming increasingly paperless.
-From a cost-saving, convenience and environmental viewpoint this is a win-win for both businesses and consumers.
+From a cost-saving, convenience, and environmental viewpoint this is a win-win for both businesses and consumers.
 But many companies still insist on versions of identification that have been sent by post (utility bills, for example.)
 There’s a clear disconnect between how user experience is evolving and the barriers still being faced in proving identity.

 This issue isn’t being helped by the spread of products consumers now have.
 Where once a consumer may have had a primary bank that would have delivered all of their financial products, nowadays products are spread amongst many providers.
-This means more calls for identification, more passwords to remember and a greater risk of bad user experience.
+This means more calls for identification, more passwords to remember, and a greater risk of bad user experience.

-And, it’s not just user experience that’s suffering.
+And, it’s not just the user experience that’s suffering.
 Skip Tracing, which is the process of finding someone who may have left their original address, is now more onerous as it’s becoming increasingly inefficient to sort through a large amount of user data that now exists.
 It means teams need to work twice as hard and for twice as long to filter out correct information in order to establish an individual's location.

 Given that there are currently around 1.1 billion people globally with no official proof of identity – and this number is set to rise exponentially with the younger generation – it’s no surprise that this issue is being taken very seriously.